hyperdrift-io/genesis/docs/rules/rules.md

 - Use TypeScript generics for reusable components and functions.
 - Avoid 'any' type; prefer explicit types or unknown with type guards.

-## Styling with Tailwind CSS
+## Styling with CSS
-- Use Tailwind CSS utility classes for styling; avoid custom CSS files unless extending the theme.
+- Use plain CSS files for global/shared styles.
-- Follow responsive design principles with Tailwind's breakpoint prefixes (sm:, md:, lg:, etc.).
+- Use CSS Modules for component-specific styles.
-- Use Tailwind's dark mode utilities for dark theme support if needed.
+- Avoid inline styles except for dynamic or one-off cases.

 ## Testing
 - Write tests for new components and stores following existing patterns.